-- (a) made by an investment firm, bank or financial intermediary permitted to conduct such activities in the Republic of Italy in accordance with the Financial Services Act, CONSOB Regulation No. 16190 of 29 October 2007 (as amended from time to time) and Legislative Decree No. 385 of 1 September 1993, as amended (the Banking Act); and - (b) in compliance with Article 129 of the Banking Act and the implementing guidelines of the Bank of Italy; or - (c) in compliance with any other applicable laws and regulations including any limitation or requirement which may be imposed from time to time by CONSOB, the Bank of Italy or any other competent authority.
+- (a) made by an investment firm, bank or financial intermediary permitted to conduct such activities in the Republic of Italy in accordance with the Financial Services Act, CONSOB Regulation No. 16190 of 29 October 2007 (as amended from time to time) and Legislative Decree No. 385 of 1 September 1993, as amended (the Banking Act); and - (b) comply with any other applicable laws and regulations imposed by CONSOB, the Bank of Italy including the reporting requirements, where applicable, pursuant to Article 129 of the Banking Act and implementing guidelines of the Bank of Italy, as amended from time to time) and/or any Italian authority.